ÖTZTAL TREK / ROUTE 1 (Stages 1 - 5)

 Route: Obergurgl – Langtalereckhütte – Hochwildehaus – Ramolhaus – Martin-Busch-Hütte – Similiaunhütte

 Route 3 along the Ötztal Trek explores the upper reaches of Inner Ötztal and has you wandering in stratosphere explorer Auguste Piccard’s and Ötzi the Iceman’s famous footsteps.
-Intimate ice is what this route is all about: Enter rarefied air as you explore the world of glaciers high above Vent and view them close-up and personal.
+Intimate ice is what this route is all about.
+Enter rarefied air as you explore the world of glaciers high above Vent and view them close-up and personal.
 Moreover, the route works its way south, touching on the Italian border once again, this time via the Niederjoch col and the Similaunhütte hut.

 Stage 10: Obergurgl (1,900 metres) – Langtalereck-Hütte (2,430 metres) – Hochwildehaus (2,866 Meter) – Ramolhaus (3,005 metres)

-Vertical ascent/descent: 1,421/324 metres, walking time: 7 hours, highest point: 3,005 metres, distance: 12.2 kilometres, difficulty: difficult
+Ascent/descent: 1,421/324 vertical metres, walking time: 7 hours, highest point: 3,005 metres above sea level, distance: 12.2 kilometres, difficulty rating: difficult (black trails)

 Trailhead of this awesome trek is the village centre of Obergurgl.
 Keep walking into the valley until you get to David’s Hütte.
 There, follow the themed learning trail across the old-growth stone pine forest.
 Passing the Schönwieshütte hut and Langtalereckhütte hut, the trail runs into the Langtal Valley and emerges on the lateral moraine of Gurgler Ferner glacier with a last rise taking you to Hochwildehaus lodge, which provides a perfect rest stop for hikers.
 Once replete and replenished, retrace your steps back towards Gurgler Ferner.
 The path drops down on the west edge of the glacier; markings show where you can cross it safely.
 Iron rungs help get you over rock slabs.
 Ramolhaus lodge hangs tantalisingly above you, but the steep climb is well worth the effort, both for the views and for the shelter’s welcoming atmosphere.